rokolinkon/cw2-best-practices/README.md

     print(converter[number])
 ```

+# Section 3: Merging

+## Merge `clean-code` back into `dev`
+And now the branches from earlier come back!
+Just as mentioned at the very beginning, merge `clean-code` back into our intermediary branch, `dev`: `git switch dev && git merge clean-code`.

 ## Congrats!
 Hey, you’ve reached the end!
 Hopefully this was helpful—it is considerably more conceptual than the previous two labs were.
 The next one should be more hands-on — for those of you who read this far, you get a sneak peek — we’ll be talking about unit testing.
 I know, I know, no one likes writing unit tests; why would I write code to test my own code?
 That’s just taking away from development time!
 I know.
 That’s what people say.
 And it’ll feel like that.
 And unit testing is *not* infallible.
 But it *is* a good thing to go about doing.
 We’ll talk about it when we get there.
 For now, nice job on this lab!